dhis2/dhis2-docs/src/developer/web-api/tracker.md

     GET /api/tracker/trackedEntities?orgUnit=DiszpKrYNg8
         &filter=dv3nChNSIxy:IN:Scott;Jimmy;Santiago

-To constrain the response to instances which are part of a specific program you can include a program query parameter:
+To constrain the response to tracked entities which are part of a specific program you can include a program query parameter:

     GET /api/tracker/trackedEntities?filter=zHXD5Ve1Efw:EQ:A